Federal Aid at USU

 Update Your USU Preferences

-- Update your mailing address – a valid mailing address is required for important notifications.
+- Update your mailing address – A current and valid U.S. mailing address is required to ensure you receive important notifications.

 Requirements To Maintain Your Aid

-If you have any questions or need clarification on any of these terms, please don't hesitate to contact us or meet with your Federal Aid Counselor.
+If you have questions about your eligibility or enrollment changes, please contact your Federal Aid Counselor.
 We are here to help!

 Apply For Scholarships